Janaki ministry

 The Ministry of Janaki was the Council of Ministers, headed by V. N. Janaki Ramachandran, that was formed after the death of her husband and the former chief minister of Tamil Nadu M. G. Ramachandran (M.G.R.) with the support of some senior prominent members headed by R. M. Veerappan.
 On 7 January 1988, the council took office.

+She was the first women Chief minister of Tamilnadu and her ministry was dismissed following pandemonium in the Tamil Nadu Legislative Assembly following a motion of no confidence on 28 January.